kris927b/JobStack/README.md

 ## Data set acquisition

-You can get the data set produced as part of the paper by contacting us, either here on Github or by email.
+You can get the data set produced as part of the paper by contacting us by email.

 ## Running the code